MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/test-usb-type-c-systems-with-mutt-connex-c.md

 ---
+title: Test USB Type-C systems with USB Type-C ConnEx
-description: The MUTT Connection Exerciser Type-C (USB Type-C ConnEx) hardware board is a custom shield for the Arduino board.
+description: The MUTT Connection Exerciser Type-C (USB Type-C ConnEx) hardware board is a custom shield for the Arduino board. ms.date: 02/22/2023
-title: Test USB Type-C systems with USB Type-C ConnEx ms.date: 06/14/2022
 ---

 # Test USB Type-C systems with USB Type-C ConnEx

-## Summary
+This topic provides guidelines to automate the testing of systems, devices, docks with USB Type-C connectors and their interoperability with the Windows operating system.
+You can test hardware that belong to one of the following categories:

+- System: Desktops, laptops, tablets, servers, or phones running a SKU of a version of the Windows operating system with an exposed USB Type-C port.
-- Automated testing by using USB Type-C ConnEx
+- Dock: Any USB Type-C device that exposes more than one port.
-- USB Type-C interoperability test procedures in Windows 10: functional testing (FT) and stress testing (ST).
-- Diagnostic procedures and tips to confirm scenarios, such as device addition and removal.

-## Applies to

-- Windows 10
+- Device: Any USB device with a Type-C port that can be attached to a system or dock.
+This category includes traditional USB devices as well as devices that support the accessory and alternate modes as defined in the USB Type-C specification.

-## Specifications and procedures**
+## Specifications and procedures

 - [xHCI interoperability test procedures](https://www.usb.org/document-library/xhci-interoperability-test-procedures-peripherals-hubs-and-hosts-version)